prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/README.md

         python scripts/visualization.py
         ```

-## Usage
+**Conclusion:**

+This project utilizes PostgreSQL with PostGIS to analyze New York City bike-share data.
+PostGIS extends PostgreSQL's capabilities to handle geospatial data, allowing us to store bike station locations as points and census tracts as polygons.
+This enables spatial queries for grouping trip data geographically by identifying bike station types within each census tract.
+PostgreSQL's scalability and robust SQL support are essential for managing large datasets and performing complex spatial analyses, addressing real-world optimization challenges like citywide bike availability.
+We will use QGIS, an open-source tool, to visualize geospatial data and patterns, creating animations to illustrate trip pattern evolution.
+The workflow involves loading bike, trip, and station data into PostgreSQL, performing spatial analysis with SQL and PostGIS, and leveraging QGIS for data interaction and visualization.
+Python, with Pandas and Matplotlib, will also be used for further data visualization based on SQL query results.
+This hands-on experience is crucial for tackling large-scale data and geospatial challenges.

+**Usage Instructions:**

 * **`requirements.txt`:** Contains minimal Python dependencies to run the script
-* **`PostGIS_Queries/1.sql`:** Contains the SQL queries used to analyze the bike trip data within QGIS DB Manager.
+* **`PostGIS_Queries`:** Contains the SQL queries used to analyze the bike trip data within QGIS DB Manager.
+* **`Data/Raw`:** Contains raw data files (stations.csv, trip_data.csv, nyct2020.geojson).
-* **`Data/Processed/half_hour_starttime_count.csv`:** Contains the results after executing SQL queries in QGIS DB Manager ensuring the columns are suitable for visualization (e.g., time intervals, counts, geometries).
+* **`Data/Processed`:** Contains the results after executing SQL queries in QGIS DB Manager ensuring the columns are suitable for visualization (e.g., time intervals, counts, geometries).
-* **`QGIS_Project/spatio_temporal_analysis.qgs`:** The QGIS project file, is pre-configured to visualize the analysis results.
+* **`QGIS_Project`:** The QGIS project file, is pre-configured to visualize the analysis results.
-* **`Data_Visualization/visualization.py`:** Python script for generating additional visualizations based on the `analysis_results.csv` file.
+* **`Data_Visualization`:** Contains a Python script for generating additional visualizations based on the processed data (CSV file).
-* **`Docs/report.md (Detailed Report)`:** Focuses on overall project workflow with Focus on the QGIS/PostGIS workflow, Show screenshots of your QGIS project and DB Manager queries, Explain the SQL queries and their purpose, Describe the visualization process in QGIS, Explain the python visualizations and why they were created.
+* **`Docs`:** Contains detailed project workflow, focusing on the QGIS/PostGIS integration and explanation of the SQL queries and their purpose.